 May 30th (Sunday) – Lady’s Slipper Festival – 10:00am-4:00pm - Welcome spring at our annual festival honoring the native Pink Lady’s Slipper orchid!
 We’ll have music, art, food, local craft vendors, and kid-friendly activities.
 This family favorite event will also mark the Grand Opening of our new Wilderness Bike Trails!

-June 12th – Open House Weekend - 9:00am -4:00pm - We have been busy bees this past year and want to welcome YOU to see the tremendous updates and new displays within our Welcome Center!
+June 12th – Open House Weekend - 9:00am -4:00pm - We have been busy bees this past year and want to welcome YOU to see the tremendous updates and new displays in our Visitor Center.

 June 19th – Volunteer Information Session – 10:30am – Ever thought of giving back to your community by working with a non-profit?
 Are you passionate about nature, science, or bringing family-oriented activities to our area?
 We would love to have you join our crew!
 Come out and hear what is involved and how you can help the Huron County Nature Center!